-Last year, in U.S. v.
+Almost two years ago, in U.S. v.
 Windsor, 133 S. Ct.
-2675 (2013), the Supreme Court held that the federal husband-wife marriage definition, 1 U.S.C. §7, from the Defense of Marriage Act, Pub.
+2675 (2013), the U.S. Supreme Court held that the federal husband-wife marriage definition, 1 U.S.C. §7, from the Defense of Marriage Act, Pub.
 L. No. 104-199, 110 Stat.
-2419 (1996) ("DOMA"), violates the Constitution.
-See Section I.C, infra, In the four-decade interval between Baker and Windsor, federal appeals courts routinely cited Baker to dismiss claims seeking to establish a constitutional right to same-sex marriage.
-See, e.g., Citizens for Equal Protection v.
-Bruning, 455 F.3d 859, 870-71 (8th Cir.
-2006); Adams v.
+2419 (1996) ("DOMA"), violates the Constitution based on a combination of the states' primacy in defining marriage and the consequently unusual nature of the federal discrimination against a same-sex marriage perceived as valid under New York law.
+See Section I.C, infra, In the four-decade interval between Baker and Windsor, federal courts routinely cited Baker to dismiss claims seeking to establish a constitutional right to same-sex marriage.
+See, e.g., Bruning, supra; Adams v.
 Howerton, 673 F.2d 1036, 1042 (9th Cir.
 1982).
 Nothing in Windsor or any other Supreme Court decision changed that result.

-The District Court fundamentally misunderstood the factual issue presented to it.
+Because it mistakenly applied elevated scrutiny, the District Court fundamentally misunderstood the factual issues presented to it.
 While neither legislatures nor judges are fully competent to tinker with the wisdom of millennia, based on incomplete data, Thomas Sowell, Ph.D., The Vision of the Anointed, at 112 (BasicBooks 1995),2 our system gives legislatures "[t]he initial discretion to determine what is 'different' and what is 'the same.'"
 Plyler v.
 Doe, 457 U.S. 202, 216 (1982).
-Although congressional social engineering often proves disastrous for even the intended beneficiaries, Charles A. Murray, LOSING GROUND: AMERICAN SOCIAL POLICY, 1950-1980 (1984), the judiciary is even less suited for that task.
+Although congressional social engineering often proves disastrous for even the intended beneficiaries, Charles A. Murray, LOSING GROUND: AMERICAN SOCIAL POLICY, 1950-1980 (1984), the judiciary is even less suited for that task: "We are not social engineers."
 Parents Involved in Community Schools v.
 Seattle School Dist.
 No. 1, 551 U.S. 701, 766 (2007) (Thomas, J., concurring).
-This Court should decline the request to second-guess Texas and its voters on how that state defines so basic a social relationship as marriage.
+This Court should decline the request to second-guess Arkansas and its voters on how that state defines so basic a social relationship as marriage.